affansyedmuhammad/Earning-Call-Signal-Frontend/README.md

 To run this application locally, follow these steps:

 1.  **Prerequisites**: Ensure you have Node.js and npm installed on your system.
+2. Clone the repository
-2.  **Install Dependencies**: Navigate to the project's root directory in your terminal and install the necessary dependencies:
+3.  **Install Dependencies**: Navigate to the project's root directory in your terminal and install the necessary dependencies:
     ```bash
     npm install
     ```
-3.  **Start the Development Server**: Once the dependencies are installed, start the application:
+4.  **Start the Development Server**: Once the dependencies are installed, start the application:
     ```bash
     npm start
     ```